Project Gorgon Tanking Guide

 • Strong damage mitigation

-• Aggro maintenance tools
+• Reliable aggro maintenance

-Unlocking Tank Skills (What to Expect)
+Unlocking Tank Skills – What to Expect

 Project Gorgon Cow

-Tank Aggro & Threat Explained
+Aggro & Threat Explained

-Threat is primarily generated through:
+Threat is primarily generated through a combination of:

 • Damage dealt